openhealthcare/opal/doc/docs/reference/upgrading.md

     $ opal scaffold --dry-run

+You may either create templates by hand, or have OPAL generate boilerplate templates for you by running `$ opal scaffold`.

 Modal templates already in your application will likely be referencing invalid paths to their Angular variables.
 You should update these to include the record name - for example: